 5. Right-click a simple volume and select Delete Volume.

-Important If the volume cannot be deleted, it may be because specific programs on the instance are accessing the data or information of the volume.
+If you cannot delete the volume, specific programs on the instance may be accessing the data or information of the volume.
 Restart the instance and then delete the volume.
 Instance restarts may interrupt services.
 We recommend that you restart instances during an appropriate period of time.

 8. Right-click the Unallocated section and select New Simple Volume.

-9. In the New Simple Volume Wizard window, click Next and complete settings as instructed.
+9. In the New Simple Volume Wizard window, click Next and complete settings as prompted.

 1. In the Specify Volume Size step, set Simple volume size in MB and click Next.